NHerreroReder/OpenXcomPruebas/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

+## Battlescape Editor
+ Map Editor for Open X-Com Extended (OXCE) is intended for demonstration and testing of the basic functionality of an in-game map editor.
+Feedback on the user interface and functionality are appreciated as are bug reports, but bug fixing support will likely be slow and tied to new feature releases.
+Please read through the following list of included and planned features before making suggestions for further development.
+It is also not intended to replace MapView but rather to provide supplementary map editing with minimal setup outside installation of OXCE.
+The primary features in this release are

+- Editing of maps included in the currently loaded set of mods
+- Creating new maps from the terrains defined in the currently loaded set of mods
+- Editing single tiles at a time by adding, changing, or removing objects within the tile
+- Editing single AI nodes at a time by adding, moving, changing, and removing them and their links
+- Switching between tile and AI node editing modes
+- Undoing and redoing single tile/node edits
+- Saving edited .MAP and .RMP files in the current OXCE user folder
+- Sample ruleset for implementation of the edited .MAP and .RMP files in the openxcom.log file
+- Opening the main Map Editor Menu for creating/selecting a new map to edit directly from the Editor Interface.
+- Editing multiple tiles/nodes at a time by both rectangular selection and paintbrush-style selection tools
+- Copying, cutting, and pasting selections of multiple tiles/nodes at once
+- Find and replace tools for searching and editing tile and node content
+- Searching of text lists in the Map Editor Menu
+- Find and replace tools for searching and editing tile and node content

+The following features are planned for future releases:

+- Option to attempt to match MCDs across maps when pasting tiles
+- Creating new maps with custom terrains from a selection of terrain data sets (.MCD files) from the currently loaded set of mods
+- Direct loading of .MAP files from a specified directory using a supplementary file to indicate which terrain data sets to use
+- Resizing maps
+- Improved Map Editor main menu
+- Testing map being edited in the battlescape before saving and importing changes due to tile destruction

 ## Installation

 OpenXcom requires a vanilla copy of the X-COM resources -- from either or both